 “In To Look Out From, Dede Cummings takes good advantage of the imaginative fluidity that poetry offers.
 Even her poems of memory and family are driven by curiosity and enlivened by quick maneuvers and spritely turns.
 And she is careful never to leave the reader behind.” —Billy Collins

 A bit about the book which came out in April 2017 . . .

 A note from the judges: “After an exhaustive judging process of hundreds of entries, we are pleased to announce that the winner of the 4th annual Homebound Publications Poetry Prize is Dede Cummings for her collection To Look Out From, which will be published by Homebound Publications in April 2017.”

 The collection is drawn from poems that span 30 years in a narrative of place explored through craft and form: from growing up with four sisters, to alibis for secrets, family, memory, leaving home, and a mother’s grief; through poems that take the reader deep into forests and unexpected treasures found in nature.

-Dede is a writer, literary agent/publisher and commentator for Vermont Public Radio.
-At Middlebury College, she was the recipient of the Mary Dunning Thwing Award, attended the Bread Loaf Writers’ Conference as an undergraduate waiter, and studied with Hayden Carruth at the Bennington Writers’ Workshop.
+Dede is a writer, publisher, and commentator for Vermont Public Radio.
+At Middlebury College, she was the recipient of the Mary Dunning Thwing Award, attended the Bread Loaf Writers’ Conference as an undergraduate fellow, and studied with Hayden Carruth at the Bennington Writers’ Workshop.
 In 2013, she was a poetry contributor at the Bread Loaf Writers’ Conference.
-Her poetry has been published in Mademoiselle, The Lake, InQuire, Vending Machine Press, Kentucky Review, Connotation Press, Mom Egg Review, Figroot Press, and Bloodroot Literary Magazine.
+Her poetry has been published in Mademoiselle, The Lake, InQuire, Vending Machine Press, Green Mountains Review, Connotation Press, Mom Egg Review, Figroot Press, and Bloodroot Literary Magazine.
 She was a Discover/The Nation poetry semi-finalist and was awarded a writer’s grant and a partial fellowship from the Vermont Studio Center in 2016.
 Dede lives in Vermont where she designs books and runs the startup Green Writers Press.

 According to the acclaimed poet, Clarence Major: